Sylvain-pitie/bdkit/README.md

 Then we use these files to plot the BAND-DOS plot.
 For that one can use the script bdkit.

-First to install the bdkit, you have to download all the files and put bdkit in your path.
+To install the bdkit, you have to download all the files and put bdkit in your path.

-Then open bdkit and add the path of your python3 binary (which python3).

 Then you can use it: